 Bills QB Josh Allen being evaluated for potential UCL injury

-Bills' Josh Allen being evaluated for potential UCL injury originally appeared on NBC Sports Bayarea
+Bills' Josh Allen being evaluated for potential UCL injury originally appeared on NBC Sports Philadelphia

 The Buffalo Bills got more than a loss in the standings when they fell to the New York Jets on Sunday.